DavidBernal/create-pipe/README.md

 # create-pipe

-Simple project to create fasty linux pipes with NodeJS.
+Simple project to create fasty linux pipes with NodeJS using async iterators.

 ## How to use

 Create the pipe

 ```
 npx create-pipe [name]

 // or

 yarn create pipe [name]
 ```

 Now, go to `[name]/pipe.js` and code your pipe with javascript.

 At finish, `npm install -g` to test locally or `npm run build` to generate binaries.
 They will be in `dist/`

-*Personal tip: I usually create a ~/bin folder and add it to PATH in order to save all binaries*
+_Personal tip: I usually create a ~/bin folder and add it to PATH in order to save all binaries_